Miguel Rojas Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 12th-ranked team ERA across all MLB pitching staffs (4.00).
+- The Rangers have the 13th-ranked team ERA across all MLB pitching staffs (4.12).

-- Rangers pitchers combine to rank 11th in baseball in home runs allowed (107 total, 1.1 per game).
+- Rangers pitchers combine to give up 112 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- The right-hander last pitched on Tuesday against the Tampa Bay Rays, when he went seven innings, allowing two earned runs while giving up five hits.
+- The lefty's most recent time out was on Sunday against the Cleveland Guardians, when he tossed five innings, surrendering three earned runs while giving up five hits.

+- In 18 games this season, the 32-year-old has amassed a 4.84 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.